wschurman/sms-cal-blast/Readme.md

     - SMTP_SENDER : The from email address in the messages
     - SMTP_SERVER : The smtp server you would like to use
     - SMTP_PORT : The smtp port you would like to use
+    - FILE_ID : The ID of the spreadsheet file containing the numbers.
+Oddly specific.
     - CALENDAR_ID : The Google Calendar ID, gotten from Calendar Settings page in Google Calendar
     - SERVICE_ACCOUNT_NAME : Email Address from service account in API console.
     - SERVICE_ACCOUNT_KEYFILE : The name of the service account keyfile.